josesamos/starschemar/README.md

-In addition to the operations in the examples shown, `starschemar` offers support for defining role playing and role dimensions in a star schema, fact constellations with conformed dimensions, incremental data refresh operations, and the ability to export results in various `tibble`-based formats.
+In addition to the operations in the examples shown, `starschemar` offers support for defining role playing and role dimensions in a star schema, fact constellations with conformed dimensions, dimension enrichment, incremental data refresh operations, the ability to export results in various `tibble`-based formats, and query operations, adapted to this context.